Cetan Income Fund

 Management actively monitors our real estate debt fund and mitigates risk by deploying several strategies:

-- We maintain a diversified portfolio of loan types, geographic locations in Oregon, and loan purposes.
-Our loan types consist of Residential and Commercial loans with subtypes of new construction, rehab, acquisition and development, and term.
-We only finance business purpose loans that provide funding for purchases, refinances, rehabs, new construction, and development.
+1. We maintain a diversified portfolio of loan types, loan purposes, and geographic locations in Oregon and SW Washington.
+Our loan types consist of residential and commercial loans with subtypes of new construction, rehab, acquisition and development, and bridge/term.
+We only finance business-purpose loans that provide funding for purchases, refinances, rehabs, new construction, and development.

-- The portfolio’s weighted average loan size is below $500,000, so our transactions are small and more resilient given the high demand for affordable housing, when faced with conditions that negatively affect the real estate market.
+2. The portfolio’s weighted average loan size is typically below $500,000, so our transactions are small.
+Therefore, the projects tend to be more resilient given the high demand for affordable housing and when faced with conditions that negatively affect the real estate market.

-- Generally, our loan-to-value (LTV) ranges are from 60-75%, with a portfolio target of a weighted average LTV at 65% or less.
+3. Generally, our loan-to-value (LTV) ranges are from 60-75% in Cetan Income Fund and 65-80% in Cetan Opportunity Fund, with a portfolio target of a weighted average LTV at 65% or less for Cetan Income Fund and 70% or less for Cetan Opportunity Fund.
 To determine value we complete an internal evaluation that uses a variety of sources, including an Automated Valuation Model, Broker Price Opinions, as well as our direct sourced market and comparable data.
 On properties with a unique purpose or for larger loans, we typically order appraisals.

-- Loans are typically secured with first position liens.
+4. Loans are typically secured with first position liens.
+Cetan Opportunity Fund may also selectively fund loans secured with second position liens.

-- We use leverage minimally as it is not a permanent funding strategy.
-The Fund has a bank line of credit that is used to meet temporary liquidity needs but rests it at $0 frequently during the year.
-We also offer 6 to 36-month Promissory Notes to investors who prefer to loan their money to the Fund rather than invest in equity or wish to have a mix of both.
-Management limits leverage in the Fund at 20 – 25% of assets under management.
+6. We use leverage minimally as it is not a permanent funding strategy.
+Cetan Income Fund has a bank line of credit that is used to meet temporary liquidity needs but rests it at $0 frequently during the year.
+Cetan Income Fund also offers 6 to 36-month Promissory Notes to investors who prefer to loan their money to the Fund rather than invest in equity or wish to have a mix of both.
+Cetan Opportunity Fund, on the other hand, was recently launched in 2023 and does not currently use leverage or offer promissory notes to investors.
+Once the Cetan Opportunity Fund reaches $5 million in assets under management, we may establish a bank line of credit to use to meet temporary liquidity needs.
+Management will always limit leverage in both Funds to a maximum of 20 – 25% of assets under management.

 Why Do Banks Not Make These Loans?